Application and Admission Requirements

 - An up-to-date resume

-- Three letters of references with at least one submitted from a faculty member in a psychology department (2 preferred), (please send letters directly to the Graduate College),
+- Three letters of references with at least one submitted from a faculty member in a psychology department (2 preferred), (please send letters directly to the The College of Graduate Studies and Research),

 - A short self statement (approximately 2 pages) regarding why you are interested in psychology and future plans.